Ohio Laws and Incentives

 Alternative Fueling Infrastructure Incentive

 The Ohio Development Services Agency administers the Alternative Fuel Transportation Program, which provides financial assistance to businesses, non-profit organizations, school districts, and local governments for the purchase and installation of alternative fueling, blending, and distribution facilities or terminals.
-The program is not currently accepting applications (verified November 2018).
-For more information, see the Ohio Development Services Agency Alternative Fueling Stations website.
+For more information, including funding availability, see the Ohio Development Services Agency Alternative Fuel Transportation Program website.
 (Reference Ohio Revised Code 122.075 and 125.831)

 Point of Contact